alestor123/ALFRED/plan.md

 # SERVER MAINTINNANCE TASKS :
 RESET MOTIVATION
+EXAM TIME STFU
 REMINDER TO DO DIFF TYPE OF TASKS
+REMINDER TO DO LEET CODE
+REMINDER TO DO RESEARCH AND NETWORK
+REMINDER TO DO OSS CONTRIBUTIONS
+REMINDER TO DO MARKETTING
+REMINDER TO DO REVISION
+REMINDER TO DO REVIEW REPORT DURING IDLE TIMES(BATHROOM,LUNCH,DINNER) ‌workout reminders

 make a ranking system for sorting on basis of :
 - Add a preferred Time for task (5)